Though not completely recession-proof, these jobs tend to be in demand no matter what the strength of the economy.

 Radiation therapist

 People may cut their spending during a recession, and that often means eating out less and cooking at home more.
 Enter the grocery store.
-People always need groceries.
+When people need food, essential services like grocery stores can help.
 Job titles you might find include:

 Clerk